EDCD/EDMarketConnector/PLUGINS.md

 And, of course, either ensure you check your GitHub messages regularly, or have it set up to email you such notifications.

+You should also keep an eye on [our GitHub Discussions](https://github.com/EDCD/EDMarketConnector/discussions) in case there are any proposed changes to EDMC plugin functionality.
+You can do this by ensuring 'Discussions' is also ticked when following the steps above to set up a 'Custom' watch on this repository.

 ---